youanden/flpd-resource-allocation-suggestions/README.md

 ## Future Plans
 - [ ] Deploy to gh pages so that demo is available to public
+- [ ] Add capriority filter (so that users can filter calls given specific priorities)
 - [ ] Add threshold slider (so that users can modify the response time cut-off as they wish)
 - [ ] Add time of day filtering (different staff / shifts could account for skewing response time averages)
 - [ ] Add date range filtering